richmondu/libfaceid/README.md

 <p>
-    The library and example applications have been tested on Raspberry Pi 3B+ (Python 3.5.3) and Windows 7 (Python 3.6.6). using OpenCV 3.4.3 and Tensorflow 1.8.0.
+    The library and example applications have been tested on Raspberry Pi 3B+ (Python 3.5.3) and Windows 7 (Python 3.6.6). using OpenCV 3.4.3, Tensorflow 1.8.0 and Keras 2.2.0.
 For complete dependencies, refer to requirements.txt.
     Tested with built-in laptop camera and with a Logitech C922 Full-HD USB webcam.
 </p>